Camp Euclid - A Mathematics Research Camp

 Meet and Collaborate Online

-Camp Euclid is a mind-tingling mathematics research program for middle school and high school students.
+Camp Euclid is a mind-tingling mathematics research program for youth.
 Participants will encounter solution-defying math problems (which have never been solved before).
 Mull over and grapple with tantalizingly difficult math problems within a circle of fellow researchers . . . .

-Camp Euclid mentors are undergraduate and graduate math students (pre-PhD) and post-graduate mathematicians; each mentor is an active researcher.
-Your group will be co-mentored by at least one senior (doctorate level) mentor and two graduate student/undergraduate student mentors.
+Camp Euclid mentors are pre-PhD and post-graduate mathematicians; each mentor is an active researcher.
+Your group will be co-mentored by at least one doctorate level mentor and two graduate/undergraduate level mentors.

 Our first camp was in the summer of 2010.